mbfoss/gittools.nvim/README.md

 ## `GitTool logthis` <!-- tag: logthis -->

-`GitTool log` scoped to the current buffer's file — what `diffthis` is to `diff`:
+`GitTool log` scoped to the current buffer's file, what `diffthis` is to `diff`:

 ```vim